 It was after midnight when he snuck out of his home.
 He grabbed his bike and pedaled.
 He was never good with direction, and didn’t pay attention when his mother took him to the daycare that morning, but he knew in his bones exactly where he was going.

-When he arrived at the skinny home, the door was wide open.
+When he arrived at the skinny home, the door was wide open as if he were expected.
 He dropped his bike on the broken path and went inside.
 Obsessed with knowing, he walked down the hall like he belonged and stopped before the mirror.
 On his left, in the living room, those same five kids were there.
 In the same spot as before, playing with the same toys.
-The rocking chair was rocking, but no one sat in it.
+The rocking chair was rocking, but no one was sitting in it.

 Chris shrugged, turned the other way into the dining room, went through that, past the kitchen, past the stairs, around the stairs and down the steps, into the basement—er, tunnel.